Omaramos16/omaramos16.github.io/projects/haptic-wristband.md

 ---

-## 🌟 **Project Highlights**

-- Successfully **converted an LED driver board into a motor driver**, reducing computational load on the Arduino.
-- Designed a **custom PCB**, significantly reducing the device's size and weight.
-- Implemented **Bluetooth Classic**, enabling real-time haptic feedback communication.
-- Created a **modular wearable design**, making the device adaptable for future CHARM Lab projects.

----

-## 💡 **Reflection & Lessons Learned**
+## 💡 **Reflection & Highlights**

 This project provided hands-on experience in embedded systems, wearable technology, and circuit design.
-I learned how to:
-- Debug and modify Bluetooth firmware for **higher-speed communication**.
-- Optimize **power management** in a system with rapidly changing loads.
-- Design **modular, adaptable PCBs** for multi-use research applications.
+Some of my highlights were:
+- Designing a custom PCB that significantly reduced device size and power complexity.
+- Improving haptic response time with Classic Bluetooth & optimized PWM control.
+- Developing a wearable, adaptable design for potential future CHARM Lab research.

 This experience has further strengthened my skills in embedded system architecture, PCB design, and wearable device development, preparing me for future work in haptic interfaces and assistive technology.